ChatTheatre/SkotOS-Doc/Story_Builder/woe_workflow.md

 SkotOS has a few different places it puts code and data structures.
 Let's talk about what WOE objects are, specifically.

-* Files - some things in SkotOS are just files, like anywhere else.
+* Files - some things in SkotOS are just files, like in non-SkotOS apps.
 While WOE objects can interact with files and can be dumped to XML, a "live" WOE object is in memory in the DGD server.
 * Source code - the .c and .h files are source code in the DGD language.
 Compiled DGD objects are often "off-stage" - they exist but you can't necessarily see them or directly interact with them.
 A compiled source object can choose to be a WOE object, but many (most?) of them aren't.
-* In-game objects - all in-game objects like rooms, player bodies or props are WOE objects, though not all WOE objects are in-game objects.
+* In-game objects - all in-game objects like rooms, player bodies or props are WOE objects, though not all WOE objects are visible in-game objects.

 WOE objects live in a WOE namespace.
 For instance, your top-level Theatre object might be named Theatre:Theatres:Tavern.
 Or the basic tall male body might be named Mansion:MaleTall1, as it is for The Gables.
-The parts before the colon are often directories when saving WOE objects on disk, and are table layers in the Tree of WOE UI &mdash; see below.
+The parts before the colon are often directories when saving WOE objects on disk, and are categories visible on the left side of the Tree of WOE UI &mdash; see below.

 ## WOE and Ur-Objects

 WOE Objects have the possibility of inheriting from an "Ur" object.
-Wikipedia says of the word "UR": Ur-, a German prefix meaning "primeval" (seldom also "primitive") or even simply "original"; in a relative majority of cases it takes on the sense of "most ancient" (referring to sth. as a 'source' - the initial root, the starting point - of a development); Compare with Old English: or-deal, or-lay, or-iginal; in modern English often replaced by 'proto-'; Sometimes in combinations of two or more of these meanings.
+Wikipedia says of the word "UR": *Ur-, a German prefix meaning "primeval" (seldom also "primitive") or even simply "original"; in a relative majority of cases it takes on the sense of "most ancient" (referring to sth. as a 'source' - the initial root, the starting point - of a development); Compare with Old English: or-deal, or-lay, or-iginal; in modern English often replaced by 'proto-'; Sometimes in combinations of two or more of these meanings.*

-An "Ur" object is like a parent object, especially a JavaScript parent object since JS uses [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
+An "Ur" object is like a parent object.
+It is especially similar to a JavaScript parent object since JS uses [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), like SkotOS does.

 Basically, you can have a beer, which can be an instance of the "Ur-beer," the parent object.
 The Ur-beer isn't usually sitting around in the world.
 That's good, because if you drank it then it would empty all the other beers in the world!
 They inherit their "full" state from the Ur-beer.
 An object you see in the world can often be an *instance* of a parent object, and any object can inherit its properties (data) from an Ur-object.